PeterChernoff/MyProjects/README.md

 # MyProjects

-This is a portfolio of different projects I worked on to showcase my knowledge of python.
-Many include Data Visualization.
+This is a portfolio of different projects I have worked on.